shack/tinysexpr/README.md

 ## Testing

-To run the tests, execute `python -m pytest` in the `src/` directory.
+To run the tests, execute `python -m pytest`.